rust-lang/cargo/src/doc/src/reference/registries.md

 registry may be set in [`.cargo/config`][config] with the `registry.default` key.

-Setting the `package.publish` key in `Cargo.toml` manifest restricts which registries the package is allowed to be published to.
+Setting the `package.publish` key in the `Cargo.toml` manifest restricts which registries the package is allowed to be published to.
 This is useful to prevent accidentally publishing a closed-source package to [crates.io].
 The value may be a list of registry names, for example: